The crankshaft is a crucial component of a diesel engine. To guarantee its quality, 100% inspection is performed after it has been manufactured.

-If the sample is perpendicular to this type of crack, the secondary quenching structure can be seen under the metallographic microscope.
+If a sample is taken perpendicular to this type of crack, the secondary quenching structure can be observed under a metallographic microscope.

-The metallographic characteristics of the secondary quenching layer from the outside to the inside are white bright layer, black gray tempering layer (troostite), and induction hardening layer (tempered martensite).
+The metallographic characteristics of the secondary quenching layer from the outside to the inside are a white bright layer, a black-gray tempered layer (troostite), and the induction hardening layer (tempered martensite).

-It can be seen from the size of the hardness indentation of the white bright layer, and its hardness is particularly high, as shown in Figure 10 and Fig. 11.
+The size of the hardness indentation of the white bright layer can be used to determine its hardness, which is particularly high, as shown in Figures 10 and 11.

-Sometimes only the tempered troostite layer can be seen, but the white bright layer of secondary quenching can not be seen.
+In some cases, only the tempered troostite layer can be seen and the white bright layer of secondary quenching cannot be seen.

 Fig. 10 Metallographic Structure of Secondary Quenching Layer for Grinding Cracks